 “One of the first books in English on the rare art of Fukien Five Ancestor Boxing.
 Out of print for over 30 years, this faithful reissue keeps the dual Chinese-English format and serves as a historical reference for every Ngo Cho Kun practitioner.” —Dr. Mark Wiley, Beng Hong Athletic Association

 About The Book

-This reprint— divided into three parts—makes this formerly out-of-print text available for modern readers.
+This reprint— divided into three parts—makes this 35 years out-of-print text available for modern readers.

 “Lian Kong Wat” Power Training Exercises